Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: HRG-Tsallis Model

-Using Eq.\ref{nq0} and Eq.\ref{eq:chi_q}, we have estimated $S\sigma$ ($\chi^3/\chi^2$) and $\kappa\sigma^2$ ($\chi^4/\chi^2$) for net-baryon density within STAR detector acceptance.
-For comparison with experiments, it would have been more appropriate to estimate net-proton density which includes primordial as well as yields from resonance decays.
-However, we have noticed from an earlier study that within STAR acceptance, the difference between two methods are negligible (less than $2\%$) \cite{Garg:2013ata}.
-Therefore, in the present study we consider net-baryon density within STAR acceptance.
-We parametrized the freeze-out temperatures and chemical potentials using the relations, $\mu_B(\sqrt{s_{NN}}) $= $\frac{d}{1+e\sqrt{s_{NN}}}$ and $T(\mu_B)$ = a - b$\mu_B^2$ - c$\mu_B^4$.
-The parameters are taken from Ref. \cite{Cleymans:2005xv} for most central collision and are listed in Table~\ref{tab:mut_cent}.
-For peripheral collision, we extract these parameters from STAR preliminary data \cite{Das:2012yq} for most peripheral (70-80)\% centrality collisions and the extracted parameters are listed in Table~\ref{tab:mut_peri}.
-We use similar parametrization for $\mu_S$ and $\mu_Q$ as that of $\mu_B$ and the corresponding parameters are listed in the table.
-We set $\mu_Q$ to zero for peripheral collision as its contribution is very small as compared to $\mu_B$ and $\mu_S$.
+Using Eq.~\ref{nq0} and Eq.~\ref{eq:chi_q}, we have calculated the susceptibility ratios $\chi^3/\chi^2$ ($\equiv S\sigma$) and $\chi^4/\chi^2$ ($\equiv \kappa\sigma^2$) for net-baryon distribution.
+We have also estimated moments of net-proton multiplicity distributions using only primordial protons, anti-protons as well as the yields coming from the resonance decays.
+The resonance corrections are carried out using an average efficiency as discussed in Ref.~\cite{Garg:2013ata}.
+We have noticed that within STAR acceptance, the differences between net-baryon and net-proton predictions are negligible.
+Therefore, in the present study we consider net-baryon distribution within STAR kinematic acceptance as used in Ref.~\cite{Adamczyk:2013dal}.
+We parametrized the freeze-out temperatures and chemical potentials using the relations, $\mu_B(\sqrt{s_{NN}}) $ = $\frac{d}{1+e\sqrt{s_{NN}}}$ and $T(\mu_B)$ = $a - b \mu_B^2 - c\mu_B^4$.
+For most central collisions, the parameters are taken from Ref.\cite{Karsch:2010ck,Cleymans:2005xv}.
+For peripheral collisions, we extracted these parameters from STAR preliminary data \cite{Das:2012yq} for most peripheral ($70-80\%$) centrality collisions and the extracted parameters are given in Table~\ref{tab:mut_peri}.
+We use similar parametrization for $\mu_S$ and $\mu_Q$ as that of $\mu_B$ and the corresponding parameters are also listed in Table~\ref{tab:mut_peri}.
+We set $\mu_Q$ to zero for peripheral collision as it does not have significant contribution as compared to $\mu_B$ and $\mu_S$.